fczuardi/songwriting/public/Playing with a robot.md

     Their speed was unmatched
     And their movements precise
-    No one can beat you…
-    when you're in love
+    No one can beat you, when you're in love

     But now, look at the table
     How can that be?